Frequently Asked Questions:

 Contact your primary care veterinarian to schedule your pet’s consultation at their clinic with Southeast Veterinary Cardiology; we are a referral-only service.
 We do not schedule consultations directly with pet owners or do in-home/kennel evaluations.

-Do you meet directly with pet owners and discuss findings?
+Do you meet directly with pet owners and discuss findings during or after the consultation?

-If you wish to have a traditional appointment where you meet and discuss findings directly with a cardiologist, we recommend using cardiology services at UGA College of Veterinary Medicine, VCA Pets are People too, VCA Briarcliff (both VCA use Jonathan Goodwin, DVM, DACVIM-Cardiology), or Blue Pearl.
+If you wish to have a traditional appointment where you meet and discuss findings directly (or via phone) with a veterinary cardiologist, we recommend using cardiology services at:

 What are your fees?